We’ve all heard of Burgundy and Tuscany, but what about Kosovo and Israel?Read more...

 With Dr Felicity Nicholson

 There are no serious health issues to worry about, and no endemic diseases.
 As in other parts of northern Europe, influenza outbreaks can occur over the winter months.
 Elderly or vulnerable visitors arriving at this time may therefore wish to consider vaccination before travelling.
 Insect bites are perhaps the biggest risk in rural areas so it is worth taking an insect repellent.
+There is also a risk (albeit low) of Lyme disease.
 It is wise to be up to date with the standard UK vaccinations including diphtheria, tetanus and polio which comes as an all-in-one vaccination (Revaxis), which lasts for ten years.

 Travel clinics and health information

 A full list of current travel clinic websites worldwide is available on w istm.org.
 For other journey preparation information, consult travelhealthpro.org.uk (UK) or wwwnc.cdc.gov/travel (US).
 Information about various medications may be found on netdoctor.co.uk/travel.
 All advice found online should be used in conjunction with expert advice received prior to or during travel.

 Luxembourg is a very safe place in which to travel.
 The crime rate is low compared with most places in Europe, and violence a rarity.
 You can wander round anywhere without fear, although incidents aren’t completely unknown so normal precautions should be taken, particularly late at night.
 Lone women travellers seldom experience problems, but again the usual common-sense rules apply.
 Attacks on women do occur, but are rarer than in most western European countries.
 This is also officially one of the world’s least corrupt lands, so you shouldn’t have to deal with any ‘requests for additional payments’.